11 Women On The Exact Moment They Broke Up With Their Hairdressers

 AdvertisementADVERTISEMENT

 “The salon is meant to be a safe space for me where I can unwind, but this felt like such hard work and exacerbated my anxiety.
 Now, I go to a salon with hairdressers who understand that I like some quiet time.
 A little bit of gossip is great, but I don’t want to have to assume the role of a therapist.
-I also love that some salons have introduced the ‘silent haircut’ which is a service where you can opt out of general chit-chat.
+I also love that some salons, like Not Another Salon and ARKIVE by Adam Reed, have introduced the ‘silent haircut’ which is a service where you can opt out of general chit-chat.
 Talking constantly can be absolutely draining.”

 “

 My hair started to melt away in straggly clumps at the backwash.
-The colorist was horrified.
+The colourist was horrified.

 ”